 For prospective Raleigh homebuyers the “hot spot locations” continue to be North Raleigh, North Hills / Midtown Area and Downtown Raleigh.
 First Time Home buyers love the condos and walkability of downtown.
 Upscale shops and amenity and restaurant laden North Hills also offers up a great walkable area, at a higher price point.
 North Raleigh is a mix of price range and styles with neighborhoods ranging from brand new – to decades old homes with Mid-Century Charm.
 Because of the affordability factor, many homebuyers in the Raleigh market are considering FHA Loans Raleigh.

-There are maximum loan amount limits for each of the surrounding counties, many of them different than the limit for Wake County.
+There are maximum loan amount limits for each of the surrounding counties, many of them differ from the limit for Wake County.
 These maximum loan limits are based annually on the median sales price in each county of NC.
-2013 FHA Loan Amount Limits for Raleigh, Cary, Apex 27513 / Wake County, NC
+2015 FHA Loan Amount Limits for Raleigh, Cary, Apex 27513 / Wake County, NC

 - Income Limits for Wake County / Raleigh no matter how many people are in the household is $85,000